joaquimrcarvalho/dehergne-repertoire/README.md

 Current work on identifying place names is going on in a fork:

+Current work on identifying place names is going on in a fork:
     https://github.com/joaquimrcarvalho/dehergne-locations

 Idenfication of locations is done by adding a linked data identifier to each location.

 ## License